How to prepare for coronavirus in the U.S. (Spoiler: Not sick? No need to buy any masks.)

 You’ve seen the guidance before: Wash your hands regularly, cover your nose and mouth when you sneeze, and when you’re sick, stay home from work or school and drink lots of fluids.

 The CDC recommends washing with soap and water for at least 20 seconds after using the bathroom, before eating and after blowing your nose or sneezing.
-It also advises to avoid touching your eyes, nose and mouth, and to frequently clean objects and surfaces you touch often.
+It also advises to avoid touching your eyes, nose and mouth and to frequently clean objects and surfaces you touch often.

 “These are all things you can do to prevent the spread of pretty much any respiratory virus,” Brewer said.